crytic/building-secure-contracts/not-so-smart-contracts/solana/signer_check/README.md

 ## Exploit Scenario
 The following contract updates the current market owner with a new one.
 Unfortunately, the only check being done here is against the current owner’s public key prior to setting a new owner.
 Therefore, a malicious actor can set themselves as the new owner without being the actual market owner.
-This is because the current owner’s private key isn’t being verified considering the contract doesn’t check that the attacker has signed or not.
+This is because the current owner’s private key isn’t being verified considering the contract doesn’t check whether the account holder has signed or not.

 ### Example Contract
 ```rust